afriedman1991/lightfeather_microservice/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Install Docker using this link if you don't have it installed already: [link](https://docs.docker.com/get-docker/) Open Docker
+Install and open Docker using this link if you don't have it installed already: [link](https://docs.docker.com/get-docker/)
 ## Available Scripts

 In the client directory, run: